-(Or if you’re following The Chicago Manual of Style and they’re stressed or used as conjunctions.)
+(Or if you’re following the venerable Chicago Manual of Style and they’re stressed or used as conjunctions.)

 OK, maybe understanding title case isn’t as easy as I thought.
 But it can be simpler if you know what you’re looking for.

-Look out for hyphens and colons too
+Look out for hyphens and colons

 When introducing a list, referencing guides generally agree to never capitalise the first word after the colon.

-But if a complete sentence follows, referencing guides don’t agree on whether or not to capitalise the first word.

-And neither do US and UK English.
-If you’re writing in US English and the first word after a colon begins a complete sentence, then capitalise it.
+But if a complete sentence follows the colon, whether you’ll capitalise or not depends on your referencing guide.
+If you’re writing in US English and the first word after a colon begins a complete sentence, then probably capitalise it.
 It’s the opposite for UK English.